 - Register online with the IRS and receive your Employer Identification Number (EIN).
 There is no fee associated with this service.

 - Complete the Used Dealer Application Form.
-The application includes supplemental required documents such as obtaining a lease/rental agreement and surety bond.
 Be sure to reference the Used Dealer or Dealer Wholesale Only Application Checklist to ensure you have all forms filled out correctly.

 - Obtain a live scan fingerprint, use the DMV 8016 form.